nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 1. Should work on any Windows, MacOS or Linux computers as long as Java 17 is installed
 2. Should be easy to move data between different devices
-   - Only 2x .txt files need to be moved over
+   - Only 2x `.txt` files need to be moved over
 3. Should be easy to search, find and sort recipes in the list
    - There is the extensive ability to search for matching recipes by name, ingredients or steps
    - There is also the ability to sort recipes by name or by time taken

 ### Glossary

-* *Recipe* - A plan on cooking a meal that contains various attributes such as name, ingredients needed, steps to take, cuisine and time taken to cook
+* *`Recipe`* - A plan on cooking a meal that contains various attributes such as name, ingredients needed, steps to take, cuisine and time taken to cook
-* *RecipeList* - The collection of Recipes added by the user
+* *`RecipeList`* - The collection of Recipes added by the user
-* *Ingredient* - A specific cooking item that the user currently has in their inventory
+* *`Ingredient`* - A specific cooking item that the user currently has in their inventory
-* *IngredientList* - The collection of Ingredients available to the user
+* *`IngredientList`* - The collection of Ingredients available to the user (i.e. the inventory)

 ## Appendix: Instructions for manual testing